Ashitrai06/React-Projects/README.md

-BMI Calculator created using react
+Created few miniProjects using React